 voted on by the public, which drew nearly 1500 votes in total.
 More than 60 entries had been submitted.
 As can be seen the theme of “chains” and the colours red and black were much in evidence amongst these finalists.

-The flag was unveiled on July 14 at the Museum’s Festival of Steam (see above photo) celebrating 300 years of the Newcomen Steam Engine.
+The flag was registered following its unveiling on July 14 at the Museum’s Festival of Steam (see above photo) celebrating 300 years of the Newcomen Steam Engine.
 July 14th is recognised as the date that the engine, the World’s first steam engine, was erected in the area, heralding the steam age and industrial revolution.
 The ‘Black Country Day’ was agreed to by the museum and the Black Country Society.
 The flag and the commemorative date also celebrate Britain’s role in leading the industrial revolution.
 On the occasion, Andrew Lovett, The Director of the museum said “this design will wave the banner for the region’s unique identity, and its rich and diverse heritage”.

 On the same day the flag was also raised at Eland House, the headquarters of the Department for Communities and Local Government